 The importance of the quality of the precipitation archive was also demonstrated, as too simplistic reconstructions of 6-hourly time series lead to a loss of all the improvement brought by the MTW.
 The precipitation prediction is improved only when the precipitation chronology is close to the accurate one.
 Attempts to reconstruct longer time series based on a simplistic proportional distribution or using meteorological variables from the NCEP reanalysis 1 dataset as proxy did not succeed.
 Other reanalysis datasets with more accurate moisture variables could eventually perform better.

-Perspectives of using the MTW rely on the availability of long precipitation series at a sub-daily time step and with high accuracy.
+Perspectives of using the MTW rely partly on the availability of long precipitation series at a sub-daily time step and with high accuracy.
 First, these archives of high temporal resolution precipitation data are increasing now with time.
 Another possible source of such archives is the establishment of precipitation reanalysis at a regional scale, or the use of reanalysis-driven RCMs (Regional Climate Models) or LAMs (Limited Area Models) on a long period.
 Even though outputs from these models might be biased or not accurate enough, information on the timing of the precipitation events could be useful in order to disaggregate stations time series.
 When precipitation data with accurate time distribution will be available, the use of a MTW in the AM can be considered for any application, and in any context, let it be operational forecasting or climate-related studies.

+Finally, since long meteorological archive are more and more available, the improvements proposed by MTW especially for days or sequences of heavy precipitation may be interesting even without long continuous precipitation archives For exemple, recent target day may have synoptic similarity with situations from the early twentieth century, for which no continuous daily precipitation archive is available.
+However, some of those days with strong precipitation events may be documented, either qualitatively in the daily press or more quantatively in flood reports.
+But it is woth to known that the situation at hand has had such an analog in the far past…

 Thanks to the Swiss Federal Office for Environment (FOEV), the Roads and Water courses Service, Energy and Water Power Service of the Wallis Canton and the Water, Land and Sanitation Service of the Vaud Canton who financed the MINERVE (Modélisation des Intempéries de Nature Extrême des Rivières Valaisannes et de leurs Effets) project which started this research.
 Thanks to Dominique Bérod for his support.